What is Legal Blood Alcohol Level for DUI in California?

 Legal BAC for Commercial Drivers in California

-In September of 2016 the California Legislature passed the law equating drivers for hire to drivers who operate commercial vehicles.
+In September of 2016, the California Legislature passed the law equating drivers for hire to drivers who operate commercial vehicles.
 Uber, Lyft, and Taxi drivers will be subject to this law and can be found guilty of a DUI when their blood alcohol level is .04% or above.
 This is a significant change from the previous law that allowed an Uber (and other drivers for hire) driver to be at an alcohol level of .07% or less alcohol while transporting a passenger.
-This new law will take effect on July 1 0f 2018 and is codified in California Vehicle Code section 23152 (e) and 23153(e) as amended.
+This new law will take effect on July 1 0f 2018 and is codified in California Vehicle Code section 23152 (e) and 23153(e).

 Legal alcohol level under 21 years

-A person who is under 21 years of age can be cited or arrested for a “Minor DUI” or “Underage DUI”, which is defined as .05% DUI.
-Also, a minor can be cited for .01% DUI under zero tolerance law.
+A person who is under 21 years of age can be cited or arrested for a “Minor DUI” or “Underage DUI”, which is defined as a .05% DUI.
+Also, a minor can be cited for a .01% DUI under zero tolerance law.

-Remember that the California Vehicle Code Section 23610 provides presumptions of intoxication based on level of alcohol in the blood stream.
-CVC 23610 presumptions can be used for jury instructions and often is a guide to the prosecution to determine how to proceed on any given facts.
-The presumptions are that a person was intoxicated if his/her BAC was .08% or more and not intoxicated when his/her BAC was .04% or less.
+Even though California Vehicle Code Section 23610 provides presumptions of intoxication based on the level of alcohol in the bloodstream, the CVC 23610 presumptions can be used for jury instructions and often is a guide to the prosecution to determine how to proceed on any given facts.
+The presumptions are that a person was intoxicated if his or her BAC was .08% or more and not intoxicated when his/her BAC was .04% or less.
+When the blood alcohol level is between those two values and equal to .05%, .06%, or .07 % of alcohol, there is no presumption, that is, the person cannot be presumed impaired but also cannot be presumed not impaired.
+In Los Angeles DUI cases (and more so in Orange County DUI cases), the prosecutor will look at other facts to consider filing DUI charges.

-When the blood alcohol level is between those two values and equal to .05%, .06% or .07 % of alcohol, there is no presumption either way, but, the BAC and other facts can be considered in deciding if a person was intoxicated.
-So, if a defendant tested .06%, but was involved in a car accident or tested positive for some other substance such as marijuana, he is very likely to be arrested and prosecuted for a DUI almost anywhere.
-On the other hand, a .05% BAC with no accident or bad driving is very unlikely to be prosecuted for a DUI.
+For example, the defendant who tested .06% but was involved in a car accident, or has a prior DUI record, or did not do well on the field sobriety tests, or tested positive for some other substance such as marijuana, is more likely to be arrested and prosecuted for a Los Angeles DUI.
+On the other hand, a .05% BAC with no accident or bad driving or other factors is less likely to be prosecuted for a DUI in LA.

 Los Angeles DUI Attorney